skip to main content

-With Co Antrim native Allen at the table during the third frame, the BBC’s TV and online broadcast went off air.
+With Allen, looking to recover from going 2-0 down, at the table during the third frame, the BBC's TV and online broadcast went off air and screens above the table in the venue also showed no signal.

-The World Snooker Tour posted a short update on X, saying: "Broadcast has been paused at the Halo World Championship due to a technical issue, we are working towards resolving this."
+The World Snooker Tour posted a brief update on X: "Broadcast has been paused at the Halo World Championship due to a technical issue, we are working towards resolving this."

-It was only a short delay, with the players able to soon return, along with the television coverage, to finish off the final frame before the mid-session interval.
+It was, though, only a short delay, with the players soon able to return, along with the television coverage, to finish off the final frame before the mid-session interval.

 Allen's break in the next finished at 59 after a missed cut on the black and following a few safety exchanges, Wu capitalised to pinch the frame with another half-century.